atharva123aa/MandiBuddy/README.md

 ## 🤝 Connect

 Built with ❤️ from India
+by a  cool guy
-by a 14 year old who believes
+who believes
 technology should solve real problems.

 ---